Canadian cleaning procurement glossary

 - Ontario Education Collaborative Marketplace (OECM)

-A non-profit, government-funded sourcing organization that runs collaborative procurements for Ontario's broader public sector, including school boards, colleges, universities, and hospitals.
+OECM (the Ontario Education Collaborative Marketplace) is a non-profit, Ontario-government-funded sourcing organization that runs collaborative procurements for the province's broader public sector, including school boards, colleges, universities, and hospitals.
+In Canadian procurement, OECM refers to this Ontario buying group, not to the conservation term of the same acronym.

 - Bid Bond